mareRong/cse15l-lab-reports/Lab1.md

   [user@sahara ~/lecture1]$ ls messages
   en-us.txt  es-mx.txt  ja.txt  zh-cn.txt
 }
-It listed out all files that are within the directory messages because we inputted a directory
+The working directory is lecture1.
+The command listed out all files that are within the directory messages because we inputted a path to a new directory for the command to list files in the asked directory.
 ```
 **With a path to a file**
 ```